California Bell Company

 The El Camino Real and Its Historic Bells

 In 1769, The El Camino Real, or Kings Highway, was just a footpath begun by the Franciscans and led by Father Junipero Serra who was a deciding influence in establishing the California Missions north from San Diego to Sonoma.
-Each Mission was situated in areas where large populations of Indians lived and where the soil was fertile enough to sustain a settlement.
-As time progressed and more Missions were built, the footpath became a roadway wide enough to accommodate horses and wagons.
+Each Mission was situated in areas where large populations of indians lived and where the soil was fertile enough to sustain a settlement.
+As time progressed and more missions were built, the footpath became a roadway wide enough to accommodate horses and wagons.
 It was not, however, until the last Mission in Sonoma was completed in 1823, that this little pathway became a real route.

 El Camino Real is the Spanish name for the historic road that joined the twenty one Franciscan Missions, the Pueblos and Presidios in the early days of California.
-Many of the Missions have been restored and the Kings Highway now is a magnificent modern road leading from San Diego, via Rose Canon, to Oceanside, then inland to Mission San Luis Rey and Pall from Oceanside to Mission San Juan P\Capistrano, Myford-Irving, Tustin, Santa Ana, Orange, Anaheim, Fullerton, LA Habra, Whittier, Mission San Gabriel to El Monte, Puente, Pomona, Claremont, San Bernardino, Redlands, Colton and Riverside.
+Many of the Missions have been restored and the Kings Highway now is a magnificent modern road leading from San Diego, via Rose Canon, to Oceanside, then inland to Mission San Luis Rey and Pall from Oceanside to Mission San Juan Capistrano, Myford-Irving, Tustin, Santa Ana, Orange, Anaheim, Fullerton, LA Habra, Whittier, Mission San Gabriel to El Monte, Puente, Pomona, Claremont, San Bernardino, Redlands, Colton and Riverside.

-From Los Angeles El Camino Real leads to Hollywood, through Cahuenga Pass to Sherman Way thence to Mission San Freehand from Sherman Way to Calabasas, Camarillo, Ventura, Santa Barbara, Gaviota, Mission Santa Ines, Mission La Purisima, Los Olivos, Santa Maria, San Luis Obispo, Paso Robles, San Miguel, Jolon, Mission San Antonio, Soledad, Salinas to Monterey and Mission Carmel, or from Salinas to Mission San Juan Bautista, San Jose, Mission San Jose, Hayward, San Leandro, to Oakland from San Jose to Santa Clara, Palo Alto, Redwood City, San Mateo, Colombo, Ocean View, to Mission de los Dolores and San Francisco (Market and Third Streets).
+From Los Angeles El Camino Real leads to Hollywood, through Cahuenga Pass to Sherman Way thence to Mission San Fernando from Sherman Way to Calabasas, Camarillo, Ventura, Santa Barbara, Gaviota, Mission Santa Ines, Mission La Purisima, Los Olivos, Santa Maria, San Luis Obispo, Paso Robles, San Miguel, Jolon, Mission San Antonio, Soledad, Salinas to Monterey and Mission Carmel, or from Salinas to Mission San Juan Bautista, San Jose, Mission San Jose, Hayward, San Leandro, to Oakland from San Jose to Santa Clara, Palo Alto, Redwood City, San Mateo, Colombo, Ocean View, to Mission de los Dolores and San Francisco (Market and Third Streets).
 Across the bay, El Camino Real leads from San Rafael to Mission San Francisco Solano in Sonoma.

 The plan had been to place one bell along each mile of the El Camino Real Highway, in front of each Mission, and also selected historical landmarks.
-By 1913, a goal of 425 bells was reached.
+By 1913, a goal of 450 bells was reached.
 One bell was placed in front of each Mission and the balances were placed along the El Camino Real Highway.
 Since then many bells were lost to road reconstruction and theft.

-After feeble attempts over the past 50 years, John Kolstad, owner of Mrs. A.S.C.
+After feeble attempts over the past 50 years, John Kolstad, now owner of Mrs. A.S.C.
 Forbes' original California Bell Company, and Keith Robinson, Principal Landscape Architect of Caltrans, have teamed together and installed 555 original El Camino Real Bells along Highway 101.
 These bells have been installed on Caltrans property from Los Angeles to San Francisco.
 California Bell is now working with cities to reinstall the original bells in the remaining areas of the original route.
 From Sonoma to San Francisco, and Los Angeles to San Diego, new bells will be appearing along El Camino Real.
 Call your local City Manager for information on their installation progress.
 Click Here For Great Historical Photos

 Contact us: